lunarc/lunarc_docs/docs/manual/example_job_scripts/manual_example_multiple_serial_jobs.md

 wait
 ```

 The script assumes that the job is described in a script file **workScript.sh**, which takes a single number identifying the job directory to be accessed as a command line argument.
-Please note the “sleep 1” command inside the do loop.
+Please note the “**sleep 1**” command inside the do loop.
 In our testing this greatly enhances the stability by submitting the actual jobs over a longer period of time.
 With this statement included the script was able to successfully handle up to about 800 outstanding jobs on 16 and 32 cores of our earlier Alarik system.
 For reasons of job reliability, we, therefore, recommend not to process more than 800 jobs in a single script.
 However, it is possible to process significantly larger job numbers than 800 by carefully tuning sleep-time and core count to the average job time.

 !!! tip

      When using **srun** inside a batch script many **srun**-options act differently compared to using **srun** within a different environment.
 Note also that even the order of the options **--exclusive** and **--overlap** is crucial for the correct behaviour.
 Consult the man-page of **srun** for documentation and contact the LUNARC help desk if you require further consultancy.

-If you need more than the default 3100 MB memory per core, you have to specify both **--ntasks-per-node** and **--mem-per-cpu**.
-Please match the core count and the memory per core to best utilise the resources of a node, which has a total of 240000 MB of memory available for jobs.
+If you need more than the default 5300 MB memory per core, you have to specify both **--ntasks-per-node** and **--mem-per-cpu**.
+Please match the core count and the memory per core to best utilise the resources of a node, which has a total of 254000 MB of memory available for jobs.

 ## The worker script